xmatters/xm-labs-remedyondemand/README.md

 # Installation

 ## xMatters set up
-1. Create a REST user account
+Create a REST user account

 <kbd>
   <img src="media/xMRESTUser.png">
 </kbd>

-1. Import the BMC Remedy ITSM - Incident Communication Plan (BMCRemedyITSMIncident.zip)     http://help.xmatters.com/OnDemand/xmodwelcome/communicationplanbuilder/exportcommplan.htm)
+Import the BMC Remedy ITSM - Incident Communication Plan (BMCRemedyITSMIncident.zip)     http://help.xmatters.com/OnDemand/xmodwelcome/communicationplanbuilder/exportcommplan.htm)
-2. Assign permissions to the Communication Plan and Form
+Assign permissions to the Communication Plan and Form
-   a.
-On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
+* On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
-   b.
-Select Access Permissions then add the REST User
+* Select Access Permissions then add the REST User
    c.
 On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
    d.
 Select Forms
    e.
 Click the Mobile and Web Service drop-down menu for the Incident Alerts form